I recently moved to Ambergris Caye, Belize, from Portland, Oregon…

 Belizeans Love Coconut

-Back in Oregon, the only coconut products I was familiar with were sweetened flakes, toasted chips, canned milk, and, more recently, bottled coconut water.
+Back in Oregon, the only coconut products I was familiar with were sweetened flakes, toasted chips, canned milk, or, more recently, bottled coconut water.

 I’d eye the imported fuzzy husks and wonder how on Earth you work with them.
 I never pursued my curiosity, opting instead to pay for the convenience of machine-prepared coconuts.

-On a recent shopping trip in Belize, I visited the roadside stands (consisting of folding tables and coolers) where you find the best local produce.
-These are the places where most locals eat, rather than in fancy sit-down restaurants.
+On a recent shopping trip, I visited the roadside stands (consisting of folding tables and coolers) where you find the best local produce.
+They’re also where most locals eat, rather than in fancy sit-down restaurants.

 Meeting Maria And Learning To Cook With Coconuts